dgg95223/ML_Coupling/README.md

 # ML_Coupling
-This is a machine learning based code for intermolecular coupling study.
+This is a machine learning code for intermolecular coupling study.